learn to dance / dance to learn

 What concentrations are available?

-While dance majors are not required to declare a concentration, there are several distinct courses of study in the Dance Program, and most students find themselves pursuing one or two of these areas of focus:
+Dance majors are now required to choose a concentration from several distinct courses of study in the Dance Program.
+Most students find themselves pursuing one or two of these areas of focus:

 What production and performance opportunities are available?